-Section 210 of the Congressional Accountability Act (CAA) protects members of the public who are qualified individuals with disabilities from discrimination to public services, programs, activities, or places of public accommodation in covered locations and offices.
+Section 210 of the Congressional Accountability Act (CAA) protects members of the public who are qualified individuals with disabilities from discrimination and ensures access to public services, programs, activities, or places of public accommodation in legislative branch facilities.
 The following entities are required to comply with the Americans with Disabilities Act (ADA) in their dealings with the public:

-• Office of the Architect of the Capitol;
+- Office of the Architect of the Capitol (including Botanic Garden);

 The OCWR provides numerous resources to help employing offices meet their responsibilties under the CAA including:

 Individuals who feel their rights under this provision have been violated can file a charge of discrimination with the General Counsel of the Office of Congressional Workplace Rights.
 This charge must be filed within 180 days of the alleged discrimination.
 After a charge is filed, the General Counsel will conduct an investigation.
 If the investigation of the alleged discrimination reveals that a violation may have occurred, the General Counsel may either request mediation to resolve the dispute and/or file a formal complaint before a hearing officer with the OCWR.

 At least once each Congress, the General Counsel is required to inspect and report to Congress on the compliance of the legislative branch with the CAA’s requirements regarding access to public services and accommodations for individuals with disabilities.
 See the latest report.